grafana/grafana-plugin-examples/examples/datasource-streaming-backend-websocket/README.md

-# Grafana Data Source Streaming Backend Plugin example
+# Streaming Backend WebSocket Data Source Plugin for Grafana

-This is an example of how to implement a Grafana data source plugin with streaming backend support.
+This repository contains a streaming data source plugin complete with WebSocket integration.
+## Overview

+The Streaming Backend WebSocket Data Source Plugin demonstrates the integration of a backend WebSocket service as a custom data source within Grafana.
+This plugin serves as a reference implementation for developers seeking to incorporate WebSocket-based data sources into their Grafana dashboards for streaming data scenarios.

-The plugin connects to the backend through a streaming connection and the backend establishes a connection to an external websocket server.
+The plugin connects to the backend through a streaming connection and the backend establishes a connection to an external WebSocket server.

+The example server sends random numbers controlled by a query parameter.

-## Build
+## Get started

-Build the data source plugin
+1. Build the data source plugin:

   ```sh
 cd streaming-backend-websocket-plugin